HughStanway/FYP-VS-Code-Extension/README.md

 ## 2. Running the extension

-To run, press `F5` while you have the file `extension.ts` open in order to load a new development window with the extension installed and running.
+To run, press `F5` while you have the file `extension.ts` open.
+This will open a new VS Code window with the extension installed.

 ### Issue with Extension Not Being Installed